parseword/massfetcher/README.md

 MassFetcher is a multithreaded HTTP GET request utility.
 Give it a path to request, and a giant list of domains to request it from.
-Retrieved files are saved to disk (subject to various config parameters).
+Retrieved files are saved to disk (subject to configuration parameters).
 You may find MassFetcher useful if you want to perform various types of web analysis:

 * Gauge the average size of web index pages

-* Determine the popularity of various code libraries, meta tags, etc.
+* Determine the popularity of specific code libraries, meta tags, etc.

 * Inspect lots of `ads.txt` files looking for new ad networks to block